thingsboard/thingsboard.github.io/docs/user-guide/device-profiles.md

 #### Example 2.
 Alarm condition with duration

-Let's assume that I would like to modify Example 1 and raise alarms only if the temperature exceeds certain threshold for 1 minute.
+Let's assume that we would like to modify Example 1 and raise alarms only if the temperature exceeds a certain threshold for 1 minute.

-For this purpose, I need to edit the alarm condition and modify the condition type from "Simple" to "Duration".
-Now, I should also specify duration value and unit.
+For this purpose, we need to edit the alarm condition and modify the condition type from "Simple" to "Duration".
+We should also specify duration value and unit.

+{% capture gallery %}
+/images/user-guide/device-profile/alarm-example-2-step-1.png
+/images/user-guide/device-profile/alarm-example-2-step-2.png
+{% endcapture %}
+{% include images-gallery.html%}

 #### Example 3.
 Repeating alarm condition

-Let's assume that I would like to modify Example 1 and raise alarms only if the sensor reports that the temperature exceeds the threshold 3 times in a row.
+Let's assume we would like to modify Example 1 and raise alarms only if the sensor reports the temperature that exceeds the threshold 3 times in a row.

-For this purpose, I need to edit the alarm condition and modify the condition type from "Simple" to "Repeating".
-Now, I should also specify 3 as 'Count of events'.
+For this purpose, we need to edit the alarm condition and modify the condition type from "Simple" to "Repeating".
+We should also specify 3 as 'Count of events'.

+{% capture gallery %}
+/images/user-guide/device-profile/alarm-example-3-step-1.png
+/images/user-guide/device-profile/alarm-example-3-step-2.png
+{% endcapture %}
+{% include images-gallery.html%}

+#### Example 4.
+Clear alarm rule

+Let's assume we would like to automatically clear the alarm if temperature in the fridge goes back to normal.

+ * Step 1.
+Open the device profile and toggle edit mode.
+Click "Add clear condition" button.
+ * Step 2.
+Click on the red "+" sign.
+ * Step 3.
+Add Key Filter.
+ * Step 4.
+Finally, apply changes.

+{% capture gallery %}
+/images/user-guide/device-profile/alarm-example-4-step-1.png
+/images/user-guide/device-profile/alarm-example-4-step-2.png
+/images/user-guide/device-profile/alarm-example-4-step-3.png
+/images/user-guide/device-profile/alarm-example-4-step-4.png
+{% endcapture %}
+{% include images-gallery.html%}

+#### Example 5.
+Define alarm rule schedule

+Let's assume we would like alarm rule to evaluate alarms only during the work hours.

+ * Step 1.
+Edit the alarm rule schedule;
+ * Step 2.
+Select timezone, days, time interval and click "Save";
+ * Step 3.
+Finally, apply changes;

+{% capture gallery %}
+/images/user-guide/device-profile/alarm-example-5-step-1.png
+/images/user-guide/device-profile/alarm-example-5-step-2.png
+/images/user-guide/device-profile/alarm-example-5-step-3.png
+{% endcapture %}
+{% include images-gallery.html%}

+#### Example 6.
+Advanced thresholds

+Let's assume we would like our users to be able to overwrite the thresholds from Dashboard UI.
+We may also want to add the flag to enable or disable certain alarms for each device.
+For this purpose, we will use dynamic values in the alarm rule condition.
+We will use two attributes, boolean *temperatureAlarmFlag* and numeric *temperatureAlarmThreshold*.
+Our goal is to trigger alarm creation when "*temperatureAlarmFlag* = True AND *temperature* is greater than *temperatureAlarmThreshold*".

+ * Step 1.
+Modify temperature key filter and change the value type to dynamic;
+ * Step 2.
+Select dynamic source type and input the *temperatureAlarmThreshold*, then click "Update";
+ * Step 3.
+Add another key filter for the *temperatureAlarmFlag*, then click "Add";
+ * Step 4.
+Finally, click "Save" and apply changes;
+ * Step 5.
+Provision device attributes either manually or via the script;
+ * Step 6.
+Use "Update Multiple Attributes" widget to configure the thresholds on the dashboard;

+{% capture gallery %}
+/images/user-guide/device-profile/alarm-example-6-step-1.png
+/images/user-guide/device-profile/alarm-example-6-step-2.png
+/images/user-guide/device-profile/alarm-example-6-step-3.png
+/images/user-guide/device-profile/alarm-example-6-step-4.png
+/images/user-guide/device-profile/alarm-example-6-step-5.png
+/images/user-guide/device-profile/alarm-example-6-step-6.png

+{% endcapture %}
+{% include images-gallery.html%}

+#### Device profile rule node

+Device Profile rule node creates and clears alarms based on the alarm rules defined in the device profile.
+By default, it is the first rule node in the chain of processing.
+The rule node is processing all incoming messages and reacts on the attributes and telemetry values.
+There are two important settings in the rule node.

+**Persist state of alarm rules** - force rule node to store the state of processing.
+Disabled by default.
+This setting is useful if you have duration or repeating conditions.
+Let's assume you have condition "Temperature is greater than 50 for 1 hour", and the first event with temperature greater than 50 was reported at 1pm.
+At 2pm you should receive the alarm (assuming temperature conditions will not change).
+However, if you will restart the server after 1pm and before 2pm, the rule node needs to lookup the state from DB.
+Basically, if you enable this and the 'Fetch state of alarm rules' option, the rule node will be able to raise the alarm.
+If you leave it disabled, the rule node will not generate the alarm.
+We disable this setting by default for performance reasons.
+If enabled, and if incoming message matches at least one of the alarm conditions, it will cause additional write operation to persist the state.

+**Fetch state of alarm rules** - force rule node to restore the state of processing on initialization.
+Disabled by default.
+This setting is useful if you have duration or repeating conditions.
+It should work in a pair with 'Persist state of alarm rules' option, but there is a rare case when you may want to disable this setting while the 'Persist state of alarm rules' option is enabled.
+Assuming you have a lot of devices that often and constantly send data, you may avoid loading the state from the DB on initialization.
+The Rule Node will fetch the state from DB when the first message from the particular device will arrive.

+{% capture gallery %}
+/images/user-guide/device-profile/device-profile-rule-node.png
+/images/user-guide/device-profile/device-profile-rule-node2.png
+{% endcapture %}
+{% include images-gallery.html%}

 ### Device provisioning

+Device provisioning allows device to automatically register in ThingsBoard either during or after manufacturing.
+See separate documentation [page](/docs/user-guide/device-provisioning/) for more details.